Webhooks

 Security

 To ensure requests you receive come from First AML you can verify the webhook via the signature provided in the x-faml-signature header.
-When your webhook is registered we will provide you with a verifier token key, this will be a Base64 encoded value, an example of this would be RXD1PO5RcE+/Ku0I9N6mPihk6L4kQTHUx39qtOHu4Wc=.
+When your webhook is registered a verifier token key is generated, this will be a Base64 encoded value, an example of this would be RXD1PO5RcE+/Ku0I9N6mPihk6L4kQTHUx39qtOHu4Wc=.
+You can retrieve this key by querying the verificationKey field on the WebhookSubscription type.

 Creating the signature requires inputs in the form of two byte arrays: